shravi519/simulation-Dijkstra-s-Algorithm/README.md

 # simulation-Dijkstra-s-Algorithm
-This is simulation of Dijkstra's Algorithm using OpenCL.
+This is simulation of Dijkstra's Algorithm using OpenGL.